Share

 “We need to protect small businesses,” she said again as the interview wrapped.
 “That’s what this is really about.”

-It’s that combination of practicality and heart that defines effective leadership — and it’s exactly the kind of perspective California needs as it confronts its next generation of policy challenges.
+Her mix of practicality, humility, and purpose reflects the kind of leadership California needs as it navigates the next generation of policy challenges.

 Key Takeaways

-1. AB 2743 aims to protect small peer-to-peer car-sharing operators from excessive financial liability.
+AB 2743 seeks to protect small peer-to-peer car-sharing operators from excessive financial liability.

-2. The bill reflects California’s ongoing struggle to balance innovation with regulation.
+The bill highlights California’s ongoing challenge of balancing innovation with regulation.

-5. Strong legislation can protect consumers while still encouraging innovation and entrepreneurship.
+Thoughtful legislation can protect consumers while still encouraging entrepreneurship and innovation.

 Author